Tommy Callaway Identified As Runner Who Slapped Reporter Alex Bozarjian On The Bottom During Live Broadcast

 “There was a misjudge in character and decision-making,” he said.

-He also claimed that he believed he had touched her back, and didn’t know that he had actually touched her buttocks.
-He also said that, had he known what he’d done, he’d have turned around to run back to her and apologize, rather than keep on running.
+He also claimed that he believed he had touched her back and didn’t know that he had actually touched her buttocks.
+He also said that — had he known what he’d done — he’d have turned around to run back to her and apologize, rather than keep on running.

 “If I did see her facial reaction, I would have been embarrassed.
 I’d have felt ashamed, and I would have stopped, turned around and went back and apologized to her,” he said.